luminartech/dev-tools/README.md

 ### Configure VS Code for Bazel

-If you want to debug C++ Bazel targets in VS Code, you can use `configure-vscode-for-bazel` to generate a `.vscode/launch.json` file.
+If you want to work with C++ Bazel targets in VS Code, you can use `configure-vscode-for-bazel` to generate VS Code configuration.
+This tool supports generating:

-This file then contains all targets for debugging in VS Code.
+- a `.vscode/launch.json` file that contains selected targets for debugging in VS Code or
+- a `compile_commands.json` file using [bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor) for selected targets

-To generate a defined set of targets, run
+To generate `launch.json` for a defined set of targets, run

 ```shell
 configure-vscode-for-bazel //path/to/your/target/...